terra-money/docs/docs/full-node/manage-a-terra-validator/faq.md

 **Example:** There are 10 validators with equal stake.
 Each has a 1% commission and 20% self-bonded Luna.
 If a successful block collects 1005 SDT in fees, and the proposer includes 100% of the signatures in their block, they will receive the full 5% bonus.

-We can use a simple equation to find the reward $R$ for each validator:
+Use this simple equation to find the reward $R$ for each validator:

 $$9R ~ + ~ R ~ + ~ 5\%(R) ~ = ~ 1005 ~ \Leftrightarrow ~ R ~ = ~ 1005 ~/ ~10.05 ~ = ~ 100$$